rust-lang/book/second-edition/src/ch01-01-installation.md

 ### Installing Rustup on Windows

 On Windows, go to [https://www.rust-lang.org/en-US/install.html][install] and follow the instructions.
-You'll also need the C++ build tools for Visual Studio 2013 or later.
+You’ll also need the C++ build tools for Visual Studio 2013 or later.
 The easiest way to acquire the build tools is by installing [Microsoft Visual C++ Build Tools 2017][visualstudio] which provides only the Visual C++ build tools.
-Alternately, you can [install][visualstudio] Visual Studio 2017, Visual Studio 2015, or Visual Studio 2013 and during installation select the "C++ tools".
+Alternately, you can [install][visualstudio] Visual Studio 2017, Visual Studio 2015, or Visual Studio 2013 and during installation select the “C++ tools”.

 [install]: https://www.rust-lang.org/en-US/install.html
 [visualstudio]: https://www.visualstudio.com/downloads/

 The rest of this book will use commands that work in both `cmd.exe` and PowerShell.
-If there are specific differences, we'll explain which to use.
+If there are specific differences, we’ll explain which to use.

 ### Custom Installations Without Rustup